OthnielAD/TryHackMe/Dreaming/Dreaming.md

 ![Alt text](img/dreaming13.png)

-After gaining access as user "www-data", I initiated the privilege escalation process.
-My first success was to locate the flag associated with the user "Lucien".
-After exploring various files, I finally accessed the /opt directory where two files contained the information necessary to recover Lucien's password.
+After gaining access as user **"www-data"**, I initiated the privilege escalation process.
+My first success was to locate the flag associated with the user **"Lucien"**.
+After exploring various files, I finally accessed the **/opt** directory where two files contained the information necessary to recover Lucien's password.
 Using this data, I managed to connect as Lucien via the SSH service using the password I had discovered...
 Ouff.

 ![Alt text](img/dreaming14.png)

+Following the acquisition of Lucien's flag, I noticed that the **getDreams.py** file was present in the directory of the **"death"** user as well as in the **/opt** directory.
+Although I was able to open it in the latter location, I could not find a password there.

 ![Alt text](img/dreaming15.png)